root-project/root/documentation/spectrum/Spectrum.md

 in Figure 4.13.
 In the process of deconvolution we have used the response matrix (one peak shifted to the beginning of the coordinate system) given in Figure 4.14.
-Employing the Gold deconvolution algorithm implemented in the `decon2` function we get the result shown in Figure 4.15.
+Employing the Gold deconvolution algorithm implemented in the `decon2` function, we get the result shown in Figure 4.15.
 One can notice that the peaks became narrower, thus improving the resolution in the spectrum.